 I believe this means that Adam and Eve were automatically married, because Eve was naturally a part of Adam in creation.
 She was naturally his “helpmeet.”
 Every person born from that point on is an incomplete man until they marry another.
 Each sex holds a half part of the whole physical created man.
 Each sex possess’ their own soul.
 There is no celestial marriage.
 Understand, our earthly marriage is not spiritual, regardless what others may try to insinuate.
 The Scripture is clear on this point.

 Neither does marriage make us holy as some suppose.
-Holy men and woman make marriage holy.
-“Marriage is honorable in all and the bed undefiled,” because holy men and woman engage and abide in it, as designed by God, physically.
+Holy men and women make marriage holy.
+“Marriage is honorable in all and the bed undefiled,” because holy men and women engage and abide in it, as designed by God, physically.
 This, then, makes marriage holy, hence, the exclusivity of Christian marriage.

 The purpose of a marriage of one male and one female is to make that complete man physically.
 Adam was a complete man in his creation until God removed woman from him, whom Adam described and named her Eve.
 Adam, then, proceeded to “know” (be sexually intimate with) his wife Eve.
 He understood their purpose of marriage and the purpose of marriage for all generations thereafter.
 Adam through the Spirit of God said, “for this cause,” exclusively, a man was to “leave father and mother.”